ShikherVerma/booknshelf.com/readme.md

     like profile.js file and blade for setting panel.
     - Use this approach everywhere, even when diplaying the shelves.
     - why is spark loading so smooth but booknshelf not???
-- Wrtie more tests and do some clean up in frontend and backend.